JimDesu/basis-lang/spec.md

 **`(T:Class)` constraint form.** At parameter and receiver positions, the form `(T:Class)` declares a type-variable-bound parameter where `T` is a type variable and `Class` is the bound class (§9.9 Case A).
 The lexer produces `(`, identifier-or-typename `T`, `:`, identifier-or-typename `Class`, `)`; the parser recognizes this token sequence at parameter-position productions as a single constrained-parameter form.
 Outside parameter and receiver positions, the form parses as an ordinary parenthesized expression.

-**`.inline` modifier.** The `.inline` modifier is applicable only to record-typed fields of a record declaration.
+**`.splice` modifier.** The `.splice` modifier is applicable only to record-typed fields of a record declaration.
 Its semantic role is to promote the inner record's structure — both its named fields and its positional sequence — into the outer record's accessible surface:

 - **Named promotion.** Each inner-record field name becomes accessible directly on the outer (e.g., `outer :: a` for a field `a` of the inner).
-Name collisions through `.inline` promotion are a static error at the outer record's declaration site.
+Name collisions through `.splice` promotion are a static error at the outer record's declaration site.
-- **Positional promotion.** The inner record's positions are spliced into the outer's positional sequence at the `.inline` field's declared position.
-Non-`.inline` fields each occupy one position; an `.inline` field contributes its inner record's positions (recursively, if the inner record itself contains `.inline` fields).
+- **Positional promotion.** The inner record's positions are spliced into the outer's positional sequence at the `.splice` field's declared position.
+Non-`.splice` fields each occupy one position; a `.splice` field contributes its inner record's positions (recursively, if the inner record itself contains `.splice` fields).
-- **The grouping reference remains.** The `.inline` field's declared name (e.g., `outer :: inner`) is a valid named reference returning the inner-typed view of the inner's bytes.
+- **The grouping reference remains.** The `.splice` field's declared name (e.g., `outer :: inner`) is a valid named reference returning the inner-typed view of the inner's bytes.
 It does not correspond to a positional index, since the inner's positions have been spliced into the outer's sequence.
-- **Byte layout is unaffected.** Records are packed regardless of `.inline` (§5.4); the modifier operates at the namespace-and-positional-structure level only.
+- **Byte layout is unaffected.** Records are packed regardless of `.splice` (§5.4); the modifier operates at the namespace-and-positional-structure level only.

-Applying `.inline` to a non-record-typed field (a domain, primitive, union, or buffer form) is a static error.
-The modifier appears before the field declaration in the form `.inline Field : Type`, as captured by the grammar in Appendix B.
+Applying `.splice` to a non-record-typed field (a domain, primitive, union, or buffer form) is a static error.
+The modifier appears before the field declaration in the form `.splice Field : Type`, as captured by the grammar in Appendix B.

 **Method-reference braces and angle-bracket-marked types.** The command-reference fence `{...}` (§3.15) and the command-literal fence `:<>{...}` (and parallel `?<>{...}`, `!<>{...}`, `:<*>{...}`, etc.) introduce command-typed values.
 The lexer treats `{` and `}` as brace-stack tokens; the parser matches `:<>{...}` by recognizing the type-expression `:<>` followed by a brace-fenced body.
 There is no `:<>{` single-token; the disambiguation is parser-side.